Toews, Greiss lead surging Islanders to 2-1 win over Wild

 The Islanders finished 1 for 6 on the power play, and the Wild were 1 for 3.

-Toews put the Islanders back in front at 2:01 on a power play with his fourth goal, a one-timer from the left slot off a pass from Ryan Pulock.
+However, Anthony Bitetto was whistled for holding a minute later to put the Islanders on the power play, and Toews regained their lead at 2:01 with a one-timer from the left slot off a pass from Ryan Pulock.

-The Islanders outshot Minnesota 15-9 in the first, sending nearly as many shots at Dubnyk as he faced the entire game the previous day.
+“We get the momentum and all of a sudden it’s turned right around,” Wild coach Bruce Boudreau said.
+“When you take six (penalties) that puts a lot of strain on certain individuals that are playing.
+It makes it difficult.”

 UP NEXT